- Bytes to Schlep? Use a FEP: Hiding Protocol Metadata with Fully Encrypted Protocols [paper] [BibTeX]

 Feigenbaum, Aaron Johnson, and Paul Syverson

-In Proceedings of the 2007 ACM Workshop on Privacy in Electronic
+In Proceedings of the 2007 ACM Workshop on Privacy in the Electronic

 Society (WPES 2007).